 Haselden’s Chief Executive Officer and President, Byron also serves as a member of the Board of Directors.
 He assesses the Company’s strategic direction and monitors the performance in its core competencies while also managing key current and potential owner relationships.
 Byron is continuously exploring new ways to improve and enhance the services Haselden offers to its customers.
 The two-plus decades of construction management experience he brings to his leadership role provide a unique perspective and depth of experience that enable him to relate to clients and employees alike.
 Byron began as a laborer and has held positions in virtually every aspect of construction management, including the role of Vice President of Preconstruction.

-Executive Vice President and Chief Administrative Officer; Member, Board of Directors
+Executive Vice President and Chief Risk Officer; Member, Board of Directors

 David leads Haselden’s Corporate Services Center of Excellence, which creates business efficiencies across all departments that benefit our clients.
 He works closely with our CEO, COO, and President / Chief Executive Officer to give direction and oversight in the areas of finance, accounting, information technology, and safety.
 David addresses enterprise-wide areas of business risk associated with the Haselden’s interests including financial, operational, strategic, and contractual.
 He also plays a vital role in Haselden’s Real Estate Development endeavors.

 Troy focuses on the financial health of Haselden Construction.
 His four major functions as CFO are financial oversight, management of external financial partners, provision of executive presence within the business community, and cultivation of internal strategic partnerships with all of Haselden’s Centers of Excellence and Operations.
 Troy is a Certified Public Accountant in the State of Colorado and is member of the Colorado Society of CPAs, the American Institute of Certified Public Accounts, and the Construction Financial Managers Association.

 Chief Operating Officer